sarakeetelaar/rbinnet/README.md

 Bayesian edge screening and structure selection for the Ising model using continuous spike-and-slab prior distributions.
-A mixture of two normal prior distributions are stipulated on the interaction effects to model edge inclusion and exclusion.
+A mixture of two normal prior distributions is stipulated on the interaction effects to model edge inclusion and exclusion.
 A standard normal prior is stipulated on the main effects.
 Hyperparameters for the normal mixture are automatically determined by fixing the type-1 error.
-The details of this procedure can be found in Marsman, Huth, Waldorp, and Ntzoufras (2020).
+The details of this procedure can be found in Marsman, Huth, Waldorp, and Ntzoufras (https://psyarxiv.com/hgcz6/).
 The prior distribution on the structures (configurations of edges) is either uniform, or uniform on structure complexity (Beta(1,1)-Binomial).
 The EM variable selection approach of Ro"\U+010D"kov"\U+00E1" and George (Journal of the